proinsias/proinsias.github.io/_posts/2017/2017-02-02-Bash-History-jump-to-the-end.md

 ---
 layout: single
-title: "Bash: Jump To The Ends Of Your Shell History"
+title: 'Bash: Jump To The Ends Of Your Shell History'
+excerpt: The meta key to the rescue
 date: 2017-02-02 20:57
-modified: 2017-02-02 20:57
+modified: 2022-11-10 20:57
 categories: til
 tags:
     - bash
     - nix
     - til
 ---

 There are all sorts of ways to do things in your shell environment without